 Spam filters are intended to help people avoid inboxes filled with shoddy emails.
 But sometimes, email campaigns with the best intentions get caught.

 I’ll tell you what.
-Here’s a list of the things you need to do to avoid that garbage chute.
+Here’s a quick list of the things you need to do to avoid that garbage chute.

 - Don’t use any cute tricks, trying to cover up the unsubscribe button or putting “Re:” or “Fwd:” in the subject line.
 These mischievous actions are practically guaranteed to land you in the spam folder.